Random self-similar trees and a hierarchical branching process: Abstract

 \section{Abstract}

 We study self-similarity in random binary rooted trees.
-In a well-understood case of Galton-Watson trees, a distribution is said to be self-similar if it is invariant with respect to the operation of pruning, which cuts the tree leaves.
-This only happens in the critical case (a constant process progeny), which also exhibits other special symmetries.
-We extend the prune-invariance set-up to trees with edge lengths with non-Markovian growth.
+In a well-understood case of Galton-Watson trees, a distribution on a space of trees is said to be self-similar if it is invariant with respect to the operation of pruning, which cuts the tree leaves.
+This only happens for the critical Galton-Watson tree (a constant process progeny), which also exhibits other special symmetries.
+We extend the prune-invariance setup to arbitrary binary trees with edge lengths.
 In this general case the class of self-similar processes becomes much richer and covers a variety of practically important situations.
-The main result is construction of the {\it hierarchical branching processes} that satisfy various self-similarity definitions (distributional, mean, in edge-lengths) depending on the process parameters.
+The main result is construction of the {\it hierarchical branching processes} that satisfy various self-similarity definitions (including mean self-similarity and self-similarity in edge-lengths) depending on the process parameters.
 Taking the limit of averaged stochastic dynamics, as the number of trajectories increases, we obtain a deterministic system of differential equations that describes the process evolution.
 This system is used to establish a phase transition that separates fading and explosive behavior of the average process progeny.
 We describe a class of {\it critical Tokunaga} processes that happen at the phase transition boundary.
 They enjoy multiple additional symmetries and include the celebrated critical binary Galton-Watson tree with independent exponential edge length as a special case.
-Finally, we discuss a duality between trees and continuous functions, and introduce a class of {\it extreme-invariant} processes, constructed as the Harris paths of the self-similar hierarchical branching process, whose local minima has the same (linearly scaled) distribution as the original process.
+Finally, we discuss a duality between trees and continuous functions, and introduce a class of {\it extreme-invariant} processes, constructed as the Harris paths of a self-similar hierarchical branching process, whose local minima has the same (linearly scaled) distribution as the original process.